WiolettaZajac/Atlanta-Crime-Dashboard/README.md

 ## 💡 Key Insights

-- Identify the most common crime types.
+- Property crime is the most common type of crime in Atlanta.
-- Monitor monthly and yearly crime trends.
-- Compare crime levels between different areas.
+- Crime levels vary between neighbourhoods across Atlanta.
+- Crime trends change over time, with some months showing more incidents than others.
-- Explore crime hotspots using map visualisations.
+- The dashboard helps identify crime hotspots through interactive map visualisations.
 ---

 ## 📈 Project Outcome

-This dashboard provides an interactive way to explore crime data in Atlanta.
-It enables users to identify crime trends, compare neighbourhoods and investigate crime hotspots through dynamic visualisations.
+The final dashboard provides an interactive way to analyse crime data in Atlanta.
+Users can explore crime trends, compare neighbourhoods and identify areas with higher numbers of reported incidents.

-The project demonstrates practical skills in data cleaning, data modelling, DAX and dashboard design.
-It also shows how raw data can be transformed into meaningful insights that support informed decision-making.
+This project demonstrates my skills in data cleaning, data modelling, DAX and dashboard design, as well as my ability to transform raw data into meaningful business insights.

----

 ## ⚡ Challenges and Solutions